-Prerequisite: Food Studies 11 or 12 or teacher's permission
+Prerequisite: Food Studies 11 and/or 12 Advanced

-This advanced food class is a course for the baking enthusiast who has a personal interest in specialty baking.
-This course will offer advanced training and will expand your skills and help you prepare food with professional results that look and taste great.
-If you want to learn more about bakeshop management, including specialized tools and equipment, control of the baking process, chemical leavening agents, and the planning and preparation of numerous types of pastries, breads, specialty desserts and cakes, this is the course for you.
+New for 2023-24!
+These advanced foods class is based on 2 courses bundled into one.
+It is specially designed for the baking enthusiast who has a personal interest in specialty baking.
+This course will offer a double block of advanced training and will expand your skills and help you prepare food with professional results that look and taste great.
+If you want to learn more about bakeshop management, quantity baking and service including specialized tools and equipment, control of the baking process, chemical leavening agents, and the planning and preparation of numerous types of pastries, breads, specialty desserts and cakes, this is the course for you.
 The fundamental baking skills you'll learn in this course will hone your skills whether you want to work within a large company or pursue your own baking business.